robang74/roberto-a-foglietta/321-wwz-simply-explained-for-dummies.md

 - [Ragionare non è come fare la cacca!](320-ragionare-non-e-come-fare-la-cacca.md#?target=_blank) &nbsp; (2025-06-08)

 The above linked are articles about serious topics and their combination let be AI seen as Poop-as-a-Service suggests, not just an analogy but also internal functioning.
 After all, we need to know the limits and the risks of adopting a **tool** on a large scale, otherwise we cannot mitigate them.

 +

+### Conclusion

+How did the war enter our minds and what war is being fought for the control of our minds?
+These are not two trivial questions.
+While the WW3 (nuclear war) started to be planned in 1992 after the Soviet Union fall ([post #4](https://www.linkedin.com/posts/robertofoglietta_doomsday-is-today-but-at-which-time-please-activity-7337952187270021122-NR6W), 2025-06-10), and later diverted against Russia.

+Diverted against Russia since 2007, in the hope to cancel the American public debt, which will default in 2026 ([post #4](https://www.linkedin.com/posts/robertofoglietta_doomsday-is-today-but-at-which-time-please-activity-7337952187270021122-NR6W), point #1).
+Instead, the WWZ (zombi war) has been planned since 1969, in response to the social turn that the Western world shown had taking in 1968.

+This last claim will be augmented in a future article.
+Hint: [Brettonwood system](https://en.wikipedia.org/wiki/Bretton_Woods_system)'s agreement end, 1971.
+Which started the era of the USD as legal currency backed-up with oil as commodity (aka Petrol-Dollar agreement) which ended on the first day of G7 in Puglia (Italy, Q2/2024).

+That day, the USD became a pure fiat-currency without any real-world collateral.
+[The paper money is financial communism](278-the-paper-money-is-financial-communism.#?target=_blank), closed the circle and re-implemented Communism in its worst traits, only.

+Therefore and by now, **everything** is not only false but also **totally virtual**, like in the Matrix.

++